Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 Here are the Dyson scores.

-The V11 did the best on the surface and deep cleaning tests based on the scores above.
-It isn’t surprising since it has the highest airflow of all the options here.
+The V11 performed best in both surface and deep cleaning tests, as indicated by the scores above.
+It’s not surprising, as it has the highest airflow of all the options here.

 And here’s the Tineco scores.